 Pongal Preparation

 Pongal is the festival of Tamilnadu thus Tamil culture can be seen during the festival celebrations.
-Tamilians decorate their houses with mango and banana leaves.
+Tamilians decorate their houses with mangoes and banana leaves.
 They make colourful patterns made up of rice flour.
-Further, the dishes are been served in the traditional way by using banana leaves.
+Further, the dishes are been served traditionally by using banana leaves.

 Pongal Celebration